Evering, Glesby, Gulick, Jacobs, Johnston, Kapadia, Marks, Merrick, Siegler, Singh, Vaamonde, Vogler, Wilkin

 Kapadia SN, Singh HK, Jones S, Merrick S, Vaamonde CM.
 Missed Opportunities for HIV Testing of Patients Tested for Sexually Transmitted Infections at a Large Urban Health Care System From 2010 to 2015.
 Open Forum Infect Dis.
 2018 Jul 19;5(7):ofy165.

-Caskey, Ellsworth, Glesby, Gulick, Kapadia, Marks, Schackman, Vogler, Wilkin
+Caskey, Ellsworth, Evering, Glesby, Gulick, Johnston, Kapadia, Marks, Schackman, Vogler, Wilkin

-Additional areas of investigation are pharmacokinetics of HIV drugs and HIV-infected women’s health.
-Current specific projects include initiation of antiretroviral therapy in acute HIV (ACTG A5354); long-acting injectable antiretrovirals or novel monoclonal antibodies (ACTG A5357, A5359, A5377); observational study of HIV reservoirs (ACTG 5321); novel pre-exposure prophylaxis (PrEP) regimens (HPTN 083); treatment of HPV-associated anal dysplasia (AMC 088, ANCHOR); novel HBV immunization strategies (ACTG A5379); observational study of aging in HIV (ACTG A5322); primary prevention of cardiovascular disease (REPRIEVE study); antiretroviral intensification for HIV-associated Neurocognitive Dysfunction (ACTG 5324).
+Additional areas of investigation are pharmacokinetics of HIV drugs and women’s health.
+Current specific projects include novel interventions to reduce the size of the HIV reservoir (A5386); initiation of antiretroviral therapy in acute HIV (ACTG A5354); long-acting injectable antiretrovirals or novel monoclonal antibodies (ACTG A5357, A5359, A5377); observational study of HIV reservoirs (ACTG 5321); novel pre-exposure prophylaxis (PrEP) regimens (HPTN 083); treatment of HPV-associated anal dysplasia (AMC 088, AMC 103, ANCHOR); novel HBV immunization strategies (ACTG A5379); observational study of aging in HIV (ACTG A5322); primary prevention of cardiovascular disease (REPRIEVE study).

 There are opportunities for fellows to participate in all aspects of HIV/AIDS clinical trials.
 Fellows may spend their fellowship research years conducting HIV/AIDS clinical research as part of the clinical trials unit under the mentorship of one of the HIV clinical trials investigators, and participate in the K30 program (Master’s Degree Program in Clinical and Translational Investigation).